Parzivaal23/holograph-protocol/README.md

 ## Description

 Holograph provides infrastructure for digital asset tokenization.
 Holograph enables asset issuers to mint holographic assets, which are fungible and non-fungible tokens that exist natively on any public or private blockchain.

+## Version

+The Holograph Protocol has been upgraded to [version v2](https://github.com/holographxyz/holograph-protocol/tree/mainnet)

 ## Specification